kaddkaka/vim_examples/README.md

 register)

 ### Recursive within line
-A movement within a line such as `f ` (f followed by space) will stop the recursive macro at the end of a line.
+A movement within a line such as ``f `` (f followed by space) will stop the recursive macro at the end of a line.
 This can be used to modify each word on a line in some way:

 1. `qq` `ciw"<c-r>-"<esc>f l@q` `q`: surround each "word" on the line in quotes
 2. `qq` `gUiw2f l@q` `q`:  upper-case every 2nd "word" on the line

-With both these lines visually selected, replaying macro 1 with `:norm e@q` will turn:
+With both lines below visually selected, replaying macro 1 from above with `:norm e@q` will turn:
 ```
    Recursive over lines
 Recursive over lines